-It is hoped that this breakthrough might be the start of a revolution for accessibility and paralysis where, alongside such assistance as walk in shower facilities, more such individuals may be able to recover their mobility.
+It is hoped that this breakthrough might be the start of a revolution for accessibility and paralysis where, alongside such assistance as walk in bath and shower facilities, more such individuals may be able to recover their mobility.

 January 2015 Disabled Access Day

 While 2014 was a great year for accessibility, the beginning of 2015 is shaping up to be too good not to mention.
 Starting things off in early 2015 was the first Disabled Access Day.
 The event, which was hailed a success when it took place on the 17th January, looks to highlight disabled access, improve awareness of accessibility and get those with a disability to visit somewhere they haven’t been before.

 Individuals, charities, venues and corporations can all get involved in what is hopefully set to become an annual event that helps improve disabled access rights across Britain.

 February 2015 Why Not People?